 As a school Mowmacre Hill Primary will:

-- Publish attainment data for Protected Characteristic groups - Analyse data from Insight and recognise areas for improvement and build these into the school's action plan. - Ensure that the Proficiency in English scales are being used and uploaded to Insight so that support can be directed appropriately. - Ensure that pupils featuring in the Protected Characteristics categories have full access to extra-curricular activities.
+- Analyse assessment data and recognise areas for improvement and build these into the school's action plan. - Ensure that pupils featuring in the Protected Characteristics categories have full access to extra-curricular activities.